ambaradan/nvim-rockydocs/README.md

 - **RockyDocsStop**: This command stops the currently running MkDocs server.
 - **RockyDocsBuild**: This command builds the documentation project using MkDocs.
 It activates the virtual environment, checks if MkDocs is installed, and builds the documentation.
 - **RockyDocsStatus**: This command displays the status of the documentation project, including whether a virtual environment is active, whether MkDocs is installed, and whether the server is running.
+- **RockyDocsOpen**: This command open the RockyDocs documentation in the default web browser.
+This command is a convenient way to preview the documentation while you're working on it.

 ### Usage